Import Pipeline¶

 | validate headers | Confirm that all required columns are present.
 Missing required columns produce an HEADERS_MISSING error immediately — no row processing occurs. |

-| load lookup data | Fetch any tenant-specific reference data needed for row validation (grades, departments, email sets, etc.). |
+| load lookup data | Fetch tenant-specific reference data needed downstream — grades/departments and the existing records for the target year (loaded once, reused by validation + classification). |

-| validate rows | Run the declarative field-descriptor pass then entity-specific hooks.
+| validate rows | Run the declarative field-descriptor pass then entity-specific hooks (including identity-aware email-uniqueness).
 Collects all errors before reporting. |

 2. Using runImportPipeline¶